kedacore/keda-docs/content/docs/2.10/scalers/graphite.md

   - type: graphite
     metadata:
       serverAddress: http://<graphite-host>:81
-      metricName: LagMetric # DEPRECATED: This parameter will be removed in version 2.12, don't set it
+      metricName: LagMetric # DEPRECATED: This parameter is deprecated as of KEDA v2.10 and will be removed in version 2.12
       threshold: '100'
       query: maxSeries(keepLastValue(reportd.*.gauge.detect.latest_max_time.value, 1))
       queryTime: '-1Minutes'